- US Online Poker

 Worse may be yet to come.
 New Jersey was quick to shut down its casinos in the spring and among the last states to reopen.
 Now, Gov. Phil Murphy has said that if the current trend of infections continues, a second full shutdown is probably coming.

-The good news, of course is that there’s no shortage of NJ online casinos.
+The good news, of course is that there’s no shortage of NJ online casinos or NJ online poker sites.
 It has the best developed online gambling market in the US, in fact, and its iGaming sites have been doing booming business since their retail competition first shut down.

 New Mexico is the only state not to have given its commercial casinos permission to reopen.
 The five racinos have been closed since March, and are still pushing for permission to reopen.
 Since they haven’t received it yet, they’re unlikely to at this point, until either vaccines arrive, the pandemic runs its course, or warmer weather arrives and causes the infection trajectory to abate once more.

-The state also has numerous tribal casinos, most of which have also remained closed.
-The exceptions are Inn of the Mountain Gods and Taos Mountain.
-These two are, at the moment, the only places to gamble in person in the state.
+The state also has numerous tribal casinos, most of which have also remained closed, or opened at one time but have closed again.
+The exceptions are Inn of the Mountain Gods, Taos Mountain, Santa Claran Hotel Casino and Route 66.
+This last only reopened on February 16.

 New York has a mixture of casinos, all of them open at the moment.
 There are three racinos in and around New York City, plus two other commercial properties elsewhere in the state.
 There are furthermore a cluster of tribal casinos upstate.